-Disappearance of 80-year-old woman prompts police appeal
+Missing 80-year-old from Kilburn found 'safe and well'

-Metropolitan Police is appealing for help in finding an 80-year-old woman who has disappeared from her home in Kilburn .
+An 80-year-old woman who was missing from her home in Kilburn has been found safe, police said.

-Edith Shiells, of West Kilburn, was last seen at around 1pm on Friday (January 5).
+Edith Shiells, of West Kilburn, disappeared from West Kilburn at around 1pm on Friday (January 5).

+On Saturday (January 6), a spokesman from Met Police confirmed Ms Shiells has been found safe.

+A spokesman for Westminster Police said: "Edith has been found safe and well, thank you all for your efforts."

-Launching an appeal on Twitter, a Met Police spokesman appealed for help in locating Ms Shiells.
+Launching an appeal on Twitter on Friday (January 6), Met Police appealed for help in locating Ms Shiells.

-The spokesman said: “Can you help officers find 80-year-old Edith Shiells, who has been missing from her home in West Kilburn since Friday?"
+The spokesman said: “Can you help officers find 80-year-old Edith Shiells?

+"[She] has been missing from her home in West Kilburn since Friday."
-Anyone with information relating to the whereabouts of Ms Shiells should call police on 101.

 Keep up to date with the latest news in west London via the free getwestlondon app.